Beach and Creek Mouth Monitoring

 If concentrations of indicator bacteria exceed State or County standards, the area is posted to warn users that they may become ill if they engage in water contact activities in the posted area.

-As a reminder, we advise against swimming in ocean waters during and 3 days after a storm event.
+As a reminder, we advise against swimming in ocean waters during and 3 days after a storm.
 When swimming in ocean waters, always stay at least 300 feet from a flowing storm drain or creek mouth.

-Signs limiting the recreational use of these waters have been posted and will remain until health and safety issues have been addressed.
+Signs limiting the recreational use of these waters have been posted and will remain in place until the level of indicator bacteria drop below State thresholds.
 You can also check for closures and postings on San Mateo County’s Beach/Creek Posting Hotline announcement at (650) 599-1266.
 Read on for more information on the County’s Recreational Water Quality Monitoring Program, including:

 - Description of the County’s Monitoring Program